 Nina joined Volunteer Ireland in November 2014.
 Her background is in the environmental non-profit sector where she focused on social inclusion, engaging new audiences and volunteering; as well as fundraising, campaigning and strategic development.
 Nina is responsible for the overall strategic direction of Volunteer Ireland, and ensuring that we deliver our mission to promote the value of volunteering and increase the range and quality of volunteering in Ireland.
 She works to secure diverse funding, implement good governance practices and ensure that Volunteer Ireland is an effective and efficient organisation.
 Nina also represents Volunteer Ireland externally to raise the profile of volunteering, works with the public sector to emphasise the importance of volunteering in delivering the government’s strategic priorities, develops partnerships and explores new opportunities for growth and innovation in order to maximise our impact.

-Amy joined Volunteer Ireland in August 2015 as Communications and Advocacy Officer.
+Amy joined Volunteer Ireland in August 2015 as Communications and Advocacy Officer and was promoted to the role of Manager in December 2018.
 Amy’s role involves managing Volunteer Ireland’s internal and external communications and supporting the organisation’s policy initiatives and events through awareness campaigns.
 Amy promotes Volunteer Ireland and volunteering through media relations, marketing, social media and online communications including coordinating Volunteer Ireland’s public awareness campaign for volunteering, ‘National Volunteering Week’ – overseeing all PR and marketing activity for the event.
 Amy also coordinates Volunteer Ireland’s policy and advocacy projects.

 Darren joined Volunteer Ireland as a Corporate Accounts Officer in September 2016.
 His role involves supporting and engaging corporate employees through organising Team Impact Days; where corporate employees are matched with a non-profit organisation project to deliver one-off practical volunteering.
 Darren has a background in IT but made the transition into the not-for-profit sector in 2013 by volunteering with his Local Employment Service.
 He has since worked with other not-for-profit organisations as a volunteer and project manager.